Blacr7/PoxRaze/README.md

   * for example if you want to only search for a rune by the race start your search with !r

+  * advanced searching is currently not implemented when searching through (All runes)